 Perhaps that's why the Ravens placed Lewis on injured reserve with a designation to return.
-This leaves the possibility open for him to come back for the postseason.
+This leaves the possibility open for Lewis to come back for the postseason.

-My take is that this is a nice gesture by the Ravens, but it's unrealistic -- although not impossible -- to think Lewis will be back this season.
-ESPN injury expert Stephania Bell indicated that it generally takes at least four months to fully recover from triceps injury.
-In the scenario that the Ravens reach the Super Bowl, Lewis would be 15 weeks removed from surgery when the Ravens begin practicing for that game.
+My take is that this is a nice gesture by the Ravens but it's still unrealistic -- although not impossible -- to think Lewis will be back at any point this season.
+ESPN injury expert Stephania Bell indicated that it generally takes at least four months to fully recover from a torn triceps muscle.
+In the scenario that the Ravens reach the Super Bowl, Lewis would only be 15 weeks removed from surgery when the Ravens begin practicing for that game.
 Lewis underwent surgery to repair his torn triceps Wednesday, a league source told ESPN NFL Insider Ed Werder.

 Maybe Lewis could duplicate the speedy recovery of close friend Rod Woodson.
-In 1995, Woodson became the first player in NFL history to return from reconstructive knee surgery in the same season.
-Woodson, a cornerback for the Steelers at the time, tore his ACL in Week 1 but returned in time for the Super Bowl.
+Back in 1995, Woodson became the first player in NFL history to return from reconstructive knee surgery in the same season.
+Woodson, a cornerback for the Steelers at the time, tore his ACL in Week 1, but he returned in time for the Super Bowl.
 His recovery took 19 weeks.

 Lewis hasn't said if he'll retire or come back to play next season.
-He is under contract through the 2015 season.
+He's under contract through the 2015 season.